soultaco83/jellyfin-web-unstable/README.md

 <h3 align="center">Part of the <a href="https://jellyfin.org">Jellyfin Project</a></h3>
 ## Currently Installed PRs

+🎉 All PRs have been merged upstream!
+This fork is now clean and matches the upstream Jellyfin Web repository.

+---

 The following PRs are automatically merged into this fork:

 - https://github.com/jellyfin/jellyfin-web/pull/5011